Hematopathology Center of Excellence

 - Christine Garcia Roth, MD

-EducationThe Division is active in medical student education including a senior elective in hematopathology.
+EducationThe Division is active in medical student education including a senior elective in hematopathology, providing longitudinal experiences for MD/PhD students and some graduate student education.
+The Division also has an ACGME accredited fellowship program (Hematopathology Fellowship) and a Special Institutional Education program (SIEP) for second year fellows and/or clinical instructors.
 Much of our educational efforts are spent on resident education and on training our hematopathology fellows.
-Electives are also provided for clinical hematology/oncology fellows and other fellows in our department.
-More senior visitors are also welcome.
+Rotations are also provided for clinical hematology/oncology fellows and other fellows in our department.
 Divisional members are also involved in a variety of national/international teaching activities.

 ResearchThe Division emphasizes several major areas of investigation.
-Current ongoing basic research focuses on the roles of cell signaling abnormalities in the development and progression of acute leukemia.
-A large area of ongoing investigations is the use of a multiparameter approach in the study of non-Hodgkin lymphomas, post-transplant lymphoproliferative disorders (PTLD) and myeloid neoplasms.
-Examples of some specific areas of interest include aggressive B-cell lymphomas, splenic B-cell lymphomas, cutaneous lymphomas, other extranodal lymphomas, the lymphoma microenvironment, B-cell PTLD, myelodysplastic syndromes, and myeloid neoplasms with a monocytic component.
-Techniques range from standard morphology to complex genotypic studies.
-Most recently, several investigations have included single nucleotide polymorphism studies.
-The role of flow cytometric studies in dealing with selected problems in diagnostic hematopathology is another specific area of interest as is the evaluation of new instrumentation in diagnostic hematology.
+Current ongoing basic research focuses on the role of erythropoietin receptor signaling in iron-deficiancy anemia.
+A large area of ongoing investigation is the use of a multiparameter approach in the study principally of the non-Hodgkin lymphomas and related lymphoid proliferations as well as myeloid neoplasms.
+Specific areas of interest have included small B-cell lymphomas, aggressive B-cell lymphomas, T-cell lymphomas and post-transplant lymphoproliferative disorders.
+Techniques range from standard morphology to compleg genotypic studies.
+The role of flow cytometric studies in dealing with selected problems in diagnostic hematopathology such as myeloid neoplasms or the lymphoid microenvironment is another specific area of interest as is the evaluation of new instrumentation in diagnostic hematology.
 The Division also provides support for studies undertaken by our clinical colleagues.